valmadrid/Adopt-Dont-Shop/README.md

 <results here>

-Based on XGBoost's feature importance, breed and age are the top features in predicting the adoption rate.
-If correct values or guesstimates were given for breed and age, model might likely to perform better.
+Breed and age are the top features in predicting the adoption rate.
+Based on SHAP, age changes the absolute predicted rate on average by more than 90% and breed by about 50%.

-Using SHAP to determine the features that

 ### Important Libraries and Modules used
 - Scikit-learn